 About me

-I am a literacy scholar and educator, holding a doctoral degree from the University of British Columbia.
-My work explores the intersection of creative and digital arts-based research, innovative pedagogies for future literacies, and the evolving landscape of meaning-making in our digitally saturated world.
-My research and teaching focus upon equitable, decolonizing, and relational approaches that engage with the potential of digital tools and technologies, including critical AI, to foster transformative learning experiences and deepen understanding.
+I am a digital literacy scholar and educator with a doctoral degree in Language and Literacy Education from the University of British Columbia.
+My research and teaching explore the dynamic intersections of creative and digital arts-based methodologies, futures literacies pedagogy, critical (post)digital literacies, and participatory inquiry into meaning-making in a digitally saturated world.
+I am committed to equitable, decolonizing, and relational approaches that critically engage with digital tools and technologies, uncovering their potential to catalyze transformative learning experiences, foster deeper understanding, and enable the emergence of new communicative practices.

 I continue to work on a variety of projects including research and pedagogical praxis with the PhoneMe platform for sharing multimodal place based poetry.
 Multiple papers are now associated with this research, and we are eager to continue inquiring into the platform as a meaningful digital place-based educational intervention.
 If you are interested, check out my poems – Home and Run – and consider joining our growing poetic community!